-As Project Freightwe are developing our hardware solution, we will also be securing cross docking locations across the country.
-We will use past research generated by The Freight Analysis Framework, a partnership between the Bureau of Transportation Statistics and FHWA, to help identify locations of high trucking areas along major highways.
-Our approach will be to find small existing warehousing and fulfillment facilities and contract crossdocking services for our drivers.
-Contracting with this network and securing crossdocking services will allow usProject Freight to expand nationally and we can confidently expand the offerings to our shipping customers.
-By Project Freightour end of our 3rd year of operating, LOGI plans to have a sales and customer service team in Des Moines Iowa as well as a cross docking location.
+As Project Freight is developing its hardware solution, we will also be securing cross docking locations across the country.
+We will use research generated by The Freight Analysis Framework, a partnership between the Bureau of Transportation Statistics and FHWA, to help identify locations of high trucking activity along major highways.
+Our approach will be to find small existing warehousing and fulfillment facilities and contract cross-docking services for our drivers.
+Contracting with this network and securing cross-docking services will allow Project Freight to expand nationally and offer a fuller breadth of services to our shipping customers.
+By the end of Project Freight’s 3rd year of operations, we plan to have built a sales and customer service team in Des Moines, Iowa, as well as a corresponding cross docking facility.
 The expansion into the Midwest will assist with completing our national footprint.

-Project Freight intends to create a balanced integration with technology and domestic trucking, keeping the driver as our main focus and opening up new possibilities in the Less than Truckload Freight Industry.
-Our approach to data collection is the more data collected will allows us to have more power to evolve our matching process, route optimization programming, cost engines and automatic trouble-shooting tutorials.
-With timeProject Freight we are aiming to be able to predict the shipping needs in each region of our operational footprint.
-Our analysis Project Freightwill be able to forecast the number of trucks needed in each metro area and communicate the needs to our driving population.
-Project FreightWe intend to lead the way towards better working conditions for our drivers, better trucking options for our shippers and a transparent dialogue amongst all of our communitiesProject Freight.
+Project Freight intends to integrate the latest technology into domestic trucking, keeping the driver as our main focus and opening up new possibilities in the LTL sub-segment freight industry.
+Our focus on collecting and mining data will allow us to rapidly evolve our matching process; route optimization programming; cost engines; and automatic trouble-shooting tutorials.
+With time, Project Freight’s platform will be able to predict shipping needs in every region of our operational footprint.
+The advanced analytics solutions that Project Freight builds will be able to forecast the number of trucks needed in each operational region and to communicate that demand directly to our driving population.
+Project Freight intends to lead the way toward better working conditions and profits for our drivers, better service experiences for our shippers, and a more transparent and fruitful dialogue among the members of the shipper-truck driver communities that the Project Freight platform will support.